steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-Instruments.md

 The Trigger Pads, two FlexPhrasers and a Program-Bus were added, because HALion Sonic requires them.

 >&#10069; If you load a program preset from HALion Sonic in HALion, do not export the program preset as HALion Sonic layer preset again.
 If you do so and load this preset in HALion Sonic, the MIDI modules will be added again and the preset will not be compatible anymore.
-You must use the HS Edit mode instead.
+You must use **HALion Sonic Edit Mode** instead.
 See [Using HS Edit Mode](#using-halion-sonic-edit-mode) for details.

-Once your instrument is finished, the final sound design can start.
+Once your instrument is set up, the final sound design can start.

 ## Final Sound Design

-The exported HALion Sonic layer preset usually serves as your init preset for doing the final sound design in HALion Sonic.
+The exported HALion Sonic layer preset usually serves as your init preset for the final sound design in HALion Sonic.

-Doing the final sound design in HALion Sonic has the following advantages:
+Finalizing sound design in HALion Sonic has the following advantages:

 * The required elements are added automatically.
-* You have access to the Program tab, which allows you to combine up to four instruments, for example.
+* You have access to the **Program** tab, which allows you to combine up to four instruments, for example.
-* You have access to the Inserts tab, which allows you to assign insert effects to the layers and the program.
+* You have access to the **Inserts** tab, which allows you to assign insert effects to the layers and the program.
 * Additional parameters from HALion are hidden and cannot be adjusted by mistake.

-After the sound design, you can save your finished sound as HALion Sonic program preset.
+After the sound design, you can save your final sound as HALion Sonic program preset.
 In this step, you should tag your presets in the **MediaBay**.
 See the [MediaBay Guideline](./MediaBay-Guideline.md) for more details.

-It is recommended to save your sounds as program presets rather than HALion Sonic layer presets, because Steinberg users mainly use the Program filter when browsing for presets in the **MediaBay**.
+It is recommended to save your sounds as program presets rather than HALion Sonic layer presets, because Steinberg users mainly use the **Program** filter when browsing for presets in the **MediaBay**.

-Finally, in HALion's **Library Creator**, add your presets to a VST Sound and choose to build your library as HALion Sonic library.
+Finally, in HALion's **Library Creator**, add your presets to a VST Sound and choose to build your HALion Sonic library.

 ## Correcting Settings